ewpratten/ewpratten.com/content/blog/2019-11-18-Realtime-robot-code.md

 ## Geting started

 To get started, I needed a few things.
-Firstly, I have a laptop running [a Linux distribution](/about/#my-gear).
+Firstly, I have a laptop running Linux.
 This allows me to use [SSH](https://en.wikipedia.org/wiki/Secure_Shell) and [SCP](https://en.wikipedia.org/wiki/Secure_copy).
 There are Windows versions of both of these programs, but I find the "linux experience" easier to use.
 Secondly, I have grabbed one of [5024](https://www.thebluealliance.com/team/5024)'s [robots](https://cs.5024.ca/webdocs/docs/robots) to be subjected to my experiment.
 The components I care about are:

  - A RoboRIO running 2019v12 firmware
  - 2 [TalonSRX](https://www.ctr-electronics.com/talon-srx.html) motor controllers